WATechnology STOP Wasting Shielding Gas

 Question: But we use a flow control orifice just to limit start surge flow and still control the steady flow with a flowmeter at the gas source.
 Is that a problem?

 Answer: That will eliminate the problem of excess gas surge but depending on the orifice size may not supply sufficient extra gas.
-We have found most commercially available orifices are actually not large enough to optimize start surge flow rate.
+We have found most commercially available peak flow control orifices are actually not large enough to optimize start surge flow rate.
 In addition you may be doing that since you perceive your saving gas.
 You can hear the reduction that occurs in initial gas surge, right?
-Yes the surge flow is reduced and you can here the difference.
-However if you put a pressure gauge in your gas delivery hose you will see it still reaches the pipeline pressure (or with cylinder gas supply the regulator pressure) when welding stops!
+Yes the surge flow is reduced and you can hear the difference.
+However if you put a pressure gauge in the gas delivery hose, you will see it still reaches the pipeline pressure (or with cylinder gas supply the regulator pressure) when welding stops!
 The pressure will reduce to what is needed to flow the required amount of gas when welding starts (usually about 4 or 5 psi.)
 Where does that extra gas go?
 It is wasted almost as if you did not have the orifice in place!
 It just takes longer to be expelled at the rate set by the orifice!
-You may save some gas, may 10 to 15% of the waste.
+You may save some gas, may 10% of the surge waste.
 Our GSS saves about 80% of the gas waste!
 It pays for itself in a matter of weeks and includes, as part of its patented design, a surge flow limiting orifice at the feeder/welder end.
 Check it out

 Want More Details About Extra Gas Needed at Weld Start?